joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 ![speedospraypaint](/assets/images/speedospraypaint.png)

-I refitted the IR sensor, screwed it on properly rather than using an elastic band, and 3D printed a simple cover for it.
+I refitted the IR sensor, screwed it on properly rather than using an elastic band, and then 3D printed a simple cover for it.
 I bought myself a [crimping kit](https://www.amazon.co.uk/dp/B07S1SDKSC?ref=ppx_yo2ov_dt_b_fed_asin_title) and tidied up all the wires.

 The previous version required the laptop there all the time.
 That was fine for me but my partner is training for a triathlon.
 I 3D printed [a housing for an LCD display](https://www.thingiverse.com/thing:614241) and worked out how to display things with it.